Density estimation via mixture discrepancy and moments: Numerical experiments

-where $\vec{\mu}_1=(0.5, 0.25)^T$, $\vec{\mu}_2=(0.5, 0.75)^T, \vec{\Sigma}_1=\vec{\Sigma}_2=[0.04,0.01 ; 0.01,0.01]$.
 Figure \ref{2dGaussmix fig} presents the numerical solutions of DSP, DSP-mix and MSP.
 All of them possess the capability to capture the distribution structure.
-Table \ref{2D Gaussmix error cost} shows the $L^2$ relative errors $\mathcal{E}_2[p]$ and running time of the three methods for this example.
-Both DSP-mix and MSP can achieve approximately a tenfold speedup compared with DSP, while keeping the same accuracy.
+They feature fine grids at positions where the probability density changes significantly and sparse grids in unimportant regions.